-The Town of Hull receives electric power from Xcel Energy and Clark Electric.
+The Town of Brighton receives electric power from WE Energy and Clark Electric.
+Town residents that wish to have LP gas service must contract out to a private firm.

-Residents of the Town of Hull must provide their own LP gas service and storage.

 Figure 6-5 shows the potential route of the proposed Arrowhead-Weston Transmission Line.
 This line, proposed by American Transmission Company (ATC), would run 220-miles from Duluth, MN to Weston, WI.
 This is a controversial project.
 Supporters claim the line is necessary to prevent energy shortages that could have significant negative impacts on the area economy.
 Those opposed have concerns about electro-magnetic impacts on animals and humans, loss of rural and visual character, and the imposition of major structures on private land.
 The Public Service Commission of Wisconsin (PSCW) must approve this line.
-To date, Marathon County has opposed granting easements through county-wide land for the transmission line.
+To date, Marathon County has opposed granting easements through countywide land for the transmission line.
 However, if approved by the PSCW, the ATC can use eminent domain to place the line on private property.